About the Book

 Added throughout the book are tales and stories from the men who were there at the time.
 The book is a valuable time capsule of a now byegone age.

 Born in 1960 and brought up and educated in the Waterloo/Crosby and Thornton regions of Merseyside.
 I joined the Merchant Navy straight from school in 1977 and spent nearly five years going away to sea, leaving in 1981.
 After a brief spell unemployed I became an Assistant Cook within the Social Services Department of Liverpool City Council.
 I worked for them for 13 years attaining the position of Head Cook for for the last four.
 In 1989 I met the woman I knew was going to be my wife and we were married in 1991 and now have four children.
 In 1997 I left catering behind and became a courier for a mail order company.
 I loved this job but getting mugged two weeks before the Christmas of 1999 made me re-think things and I gave it up after my daughter was born in 2000.
-In 2002 I had kidney failure that nearly took my life, I've recovered now but not the same man I used to be, but still alive all the same.
+In 2002 I had kidney failure that nearly took my life, I've recovered now and have just started a new chapter in my life by becoming a Support Worker for adults with learning difficulties.